 Returns a row per performance counter maintained by the server.
 For information about each performance counter, see Use SQL Server Objects.

-To call this from Azure SQL Data Warehouse or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_performance_counters.
+To call this from Azure Synapse Analytics (SQL DW) or Parallel Data Warehouse, use the name sys.dm_pdw_nodes_os_performance_counters.

 |Column name||Data type||Description|